CosmOS-Creators/docs/sites/howTo/reportBug.rst

 Title
 --------
 Your title should serve as a concise summary of what the bug is.
-Our report titles start with the core feature issue in brackets at the very beginning of the title.
+Our report titles start with the feature, module or unit name in brackets at the very beginning of the title.

-.. todo
-    - [ ] Add an example of a title.
+    - [generator] - bug report for the generator feature.
+    - [buffer] - bug report for the buffer module.
+    - [memoryProtection] - bug report for the memory protection unit.

 Environment
 ------------